-Prerequisites: CTI 110, CTI 120, and CTS 115 Corequisites: None
+Prerequisites: : C or better in CTI 110, CTI 120, and CTS 115

 This course provides an opportunity to complete a significant networking project from the design phase through implementation with minimal instructor support.
 Emphasis is placed on project definition, documentation, installation, testing, presentation, and training.
 Upon completion, students should be able to complete a project from the definition phase through implementation.